| | | | | |

 Ecuadorian or Latin style rice recipe

-Also if you live in a higher altitude location, you’ll probably need to add more water and let it cook for a little bit longer.
-I currently live almost at sea level so I use the minimum amount of water, but when I lived in Loja (2100 m or almost 6900 ft) I would use about double the amount of water to rice.
-Many times I find that the instructions on the rice packages include more water than I usually do (except that perfect Calrose rice).
-This is probably because the rice is added to the boiling water and set to simmer inmediately.
+Also, if you live in a higher altitude location, you’ll probably need to add more water and let it cook for a little bit longer.
+I currently live almost at sea level, so I use the minimum amount of water, but when I lived in Loja (2100 m or almost 6900 ft), I would use about double the amount of water for rice.
+Many times, I find that the instructions on the rice packages include more water than I usually use (except for the perfect Calrose rice).
+This is probably because the rice is added to the boiling water and set to simmer immediately versus cooking on high heat for longer (Ecuadorian method).

-The Ecuadorian rice cooking method is to sautee finely diced onions with butter or oil, then add rice and stir it until coated (similar to risotto).
+The Ecuadorian rice cooking method is to saute finely diced onions with butter or oil, then add rice and stir it until coated (similar to risotto).
 Then I add the water, plus some salt, and bring it to a boil.
 Once it boils, I let it continue boiling until the water has evaporated.
-At this point I lower the heat to simmer and cover the pot with a lid.
-I originally used to mainly use long grain rice, but in the recent years I’ve become a huge fan of the short grain calrose rice.
+At this point, I lower the heat to simmer and cover the pot with a lid.
+I originally used to mainly use long-grain rice, but in recent years, I’ve become a big fan of short-grain calrose rice.
+It turns out perfectly and uses that minimal amount of water.

 A lot of Ecuadorian main dishes use arroz amarillo or yellow achiote rice as a side dish.
-This is cooked the same way as below, just add ground achiote or annatto seed when cooking the onions.
+The arroz Camarillo is cooked the same way as below, just add ground achiote powder, achiote paste or annatto oil when cooking the onions.
 Another option is to cook it as regular white rice, then separately made a simple refrito or sofrito with oil, onions or garlic, plus achiote – then mix this into your fully cooked white rice.
 You can add paprika or saffron if you don’t have achiote available, but the flavor will be different.

 How to cook rice – Ecuadorian or Latin American style white rice